sdevikar/cpp/basics/notes/C++.md

 - We also need to be careful about overriding = operator for user defined datatypes and realize that it will be required wherever allocation of memory using `new` operator is involved.
 Because if we don't, compiler provides a default = operator that does only shallow copy and this could result in unexpected behavior.
 In general, if constructor uses operator `new`, = operator should be overloaded
 - Study specific case of pre and post increment operator and how it's implemented in the examples

-## Doing more with operator overloading:
+## Doing more with operator overloading

 - We studied a simple example of Complex class where we overrode the `+` operator to add two complex numbers.
 We also studied that we can override the operator in global space or in class scope as a member function.
 When we use global scope though, we're basically violating the encapsulation of private data members and thus this approach is not always practical.
 - Another thing worth noticing is that, the overriding that we did for `+` operator was not flexible. e.g. if we were to add a complex number and a real number like so: `(3 + i4) + 5` what we defined is not sufficient and we'll have to define additional overloaded methods for `+` operator. e.g.